-With our English lessons for Farm animals you will learn "Farm animals" in 4 easy steps.
-The English you will learn in this lesson consists of 10 Words that name farm animals.
+With our English lessons you will learn the topic "Farm animals" in 4 quick and easy steps.
+The English you will learn in these lessons consists of 10 words that name farm animals.

 These lessons are designed to be used by children and adults to learn new English ESL EFL vocabulary, phrases and simple sentences.
 The lessons are constructed so that any English learner can go through a simple series of steps to learn 10 or 20 new items of related English vocabulary in a topic.
 The lessons do not require the presence of an English teacher, and can be used by individual learners or by small groups.

 The lessons use a technique called "3 stage questioning" to help ESL EFL learners to grasp the meaning of vocabulary and to start learning that vocabulary by heart.
 Each self-taught lesson begins with an introduction to a topic.
 The introduction shows a series of pictures which depict an item of vocabulary - either a noun, a verb or some other form of speech act.
 The English speech for that image is played, and the corresponding text is shown on the screen.
 The speech for each picture can be repeated by the learner.
 The learner is asked to repeat the spoken language a few times.

 Once all 10 pictures have been viewed and the speech repeated, there are 3 stages of reinforcement offered to teach the learner the meaning of the vocabulary.
 The 3 stages of learning are:

 The lessons can be studied mutliple times by the student, and English tests are also available if the student wishes to check their grasp of any particular topic.

 The language in our beginner lessons has been carefully selected for children and adult learners beginning English for the first time.
 Each beginner lesson introduces the learner to 10 related words and phrases.
 The lessons available include "Family members", "Pets", "Numbers to 10" and 53 more!
 In the classroom, these lessons are suitable for primary pupils between the ages of 5 and 11.